sholladay/pogo/README.md

 Pogo automatically renders React elements using [`ReactDOMServer.renderToStaticMarkup()`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) and sends the response as HTML.

 Save the code below to a file named `server.jsx` and run it with a command like `deno --allow-net server.jsx`.
 The `.jsx` extension is important, as it tells Deno to compile the JSX syntax.
-You can also use TypeScript by using `.tsx` instead of `.jsx`, in which case you should add an `// @deno-types` comment to load the type definitions for React (see [deno_types](https://github.com/Soremwar/deno_types)).
+You can also use TypeScript by using `.tsx` instead of `.jsx`.

 ```tsx
 import React from 'https://esm.sh/react';